moonline/UW.Olivos-Roche/Paper.rst

      - .. figure:: images/IMG_20190516_084953-poor-bus-stop.jpg
           :width: 100%

-          Poor bus stop at Antonio Malaver St. / Juan B. Justo St. (Plattform not paved, no shelter, grafity at the wall, no garbage bin, minimal stop sign)
+          Poor bus stop at Antonio Malaver St. / Juan B. Justo St. (Plattform not paved, no shelter, grafity at the wall, no garbage can, minimal stop sign)

 Regional transit